drewwoods/xmon/README.md

   - Run well both locally and over the network on X11.
   - Be as configurable as possible.

-Currently xmon supports: Linux, IRIX, MacOS X, and Windows.
+Currently xmon supports: Linux, IRIX, FreeBSD, MacOS X, and Windows.

 History